What is DBMS Architecture

 For instance, in an n-tier DBMS architecture, the system is divided into n independent layers:

-As the number of layers increases, the level of abstraction also increases, enhancing security and adding complexity to the database system structure.
-Each layer in the application architecture in DBMS operates independently.
-Therefore, modifications to one layer do not affect the others, ensuring flexibility and maintainability in the system design.
-Let’s look at each one in more detail:
+When the number of layers rises, the rate of abstraction also increases, further enhancing security and adding complexity to the structure of the database system.
+Each layer in the application architecture works independently in DBS.
+Therefore, changes to one level do not affect others, and maintain flexibility and maintenance in system design.
+Let's take a closer look at each one.

 1. Single Tier Architecture in DBMS

-In single-tier architecture in dbms, the database is directly accessible to the user.
-The user interacts with the DBMS architecture directly, making changes that immediately reflect on the database.
-This architecture does not offer user-friendly tools for end-users and is ideal for local application development where programmers need quick, direct access to the database.
+In a single-tier architecture in DBMS, the user has direct access to the database.
+The user interacts with DBMS architecture directly, making changes that immediately reflect on the database.
+This architecture does not provide user-friendly equipment for end users and is perfect for developing local applications where programmers need fast and direct access to the database.

 This type of architecture of a database system is best suited for scenarios where:

-• A straightforward way to interact with or modify the database is required.
+- A seamless way to interact with or modify the database is required.

 Example: